GetStream/swift-activity-feed/README.md

 ## Copyright and License Information

-Copyright (c) 2016-2018 Stream.io Inc, and individual contributors.
+Copyright (c) 2015-2019 Stream.io Inc, and individual contributors.
 All rights reserved.

-See the file "[LICENSE](https://github.com/GetStream/swift-activity-feed/blob/master/LICENSE)" for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.
+See the file "LICENSE" for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.